dohughes-msft/sap/bash/lvm/README.md

 `<SAPSID>` is the SID of the SAP system.
 Wherever the program finds "SID" or "sid" in the configuration file, it will replace them with this value.

 ## Configuration file
-The configuration file must contain two sections.
+The configuration file must contain two sections with an empty line inbetween.

 1. A section named `[volumegroups]` that contains a comma-separated list of:
 * LUN (as known by Azure i.e. 0, 1, 2, etc.)